penumbra-zone/penumbra/docs/protocol/src/crypto/transaction_signing.md

 effect_hash = BLAKE2b-512(len(type_url) || type_url || eh(tx_params) || eh(fee) || eh(memo) || eh(detection_data) || j || eh(a_0) || ... || eh(a_j))
 ```

-where the `type_url` are the bytes `/penumbra.core.transaction.v1alpha1.TransactionBody`,
-and `len(type_url)` is the length of that string encoded as 8 bytes in little-endian byte order.
+where the `type_url` is the variable-length Type URL of the transaction body message, and `len(type_url)` is the length of that string encoded as 8 bytes in little-endian byte order.

 ## `Binding` Signature